tlakomy/egghead-aws-cdk-workshop/docs/4_creating_a_bucket.md

 (In case you don't know - **and that's okay** - files on S3 are stored in things called "buckets", which are unlimited in size and each bucket has a **globally** unique name.)

 Not only S3 buckets can be used to store files, they can also trigger events whenever something is added/deleted/modified in the bucket.
-In this lesson we're going to trigger our `hello` lambda function whenever a file
+In this lesson we're going to trigger our `hello` lambda function whenever a file.

 ## Exercises